zchee/golang-wiki/ExperienceReports.md

   - Kevin Burke, "[How I'm running benchmarks and printing their results](https://github.com/kevinburke/go-html-boilerplate/blob/master/Makefile#L38)", it would be nice if I didn't need so much Unix glue to run and print these.
 July 2017.

+  - John Clarke, Tracking down an intermittent fault (not a race) by running a very slow {hit test failure, increase logging} cycle by running "do { go test -race } while ( $LASTEXITCODE -eq 0 )" overnight.
+Over many nights.
+Execution trace functionality like https://rr-project.org/ would be transformative.
+November 2018.

 ## Education and Teaching

   - Carl Kingsford and Phillip Compeau, "[Go 2.0 for Teaching](http://www.monogrammedchalk.com/go-2-for-teaching/)".
 Experience using Go in an introductory programming course.